Bucharest Bucuresti, Romania Travel Guide

 Use apps for safety.

-Bucharest rewards those who combine different transportation methods.
+Bucharest rewards those who combine different modes of transportation.
 Stroll along the Old Town, metro for longer distances, and ride-sharing for convenience.
 This mixed approach ensures you experience the city fully and efficiently.

 Always have a charged phone with data for navigation and ride-sharing apps.
 A little planning with transport makes your Bucharest adventure truly unforgettable.